-Each of last years adult respondents will receive an advance letter containing a gift voucher as thanks in advance for completing this years survey.
-You will have a supply of £5.00 gift vouchers to hand to each new adult who completes an Individual Interview and £3.00 vouchers for those young people new to the survey this year.
-If you require more vouchers, please contact Sandra at the Institute.
+For each person who does an Individual Interview, you will have a £5 gift voucher to hand to them at the point of interview.
+If you require more vouchers, please contact the Sandra at the Institute.
 No voucher is given for a proxy interview.
 The voucher is not intended as a payment for people's time but is simply a token of our thanks for taking part.
-Please note that as part of our quality control procedures, respondents are randomly contacted and their receipt of vouchers is checked.